jpetazzo/beyond-load-balancers/README.md

 the queue should start to come down.
 Yay!

 But if we look with `kubectl top pods`, many of these pods are idle.
-We have overprovisioned textsynth.
+We have overprovisioned ollama.
 Let's try to do better with autoscaling.

-**Enable autoscaling on textsynth:**
+**Enable autoscaling on ollama:**

 ```
-kubectl autoscale deployment textsynth --max=100
+kubectl autoscale deployment ollama --max=100
 ```

 Now we wait a bit.
-After a few minutes, textsynth should be scaled down until we reach a kind of "cruise speed" where we have "just the right amount" of textsynth pods to handle the load.
+After a few minutes, ollama should be scaled down until we reach a kind of "cruise speed" where we have "just the right amount" of ollama pods to handle the load.

 But...
 If we look with `kubectl top pods` again, we'll see that some pods are still idle.
 This is because of unfair load balancing.
-We're going to change that by having exactly one textsynth pod per benthos consumer, and have each benthos consumer talk to its "own" textsynth.
-We'll achieve that by running textsynth as a sidecar right next to the benthos consumer.
+We're going to change that by having exactly one ollama pod per benthos consumer, and have each benthos consumer talk to its "own" ollama.
+We'll achieve that by running ollama as a sidecar right next to the benthos consumer.

 **Switch to sidecar architecture and KEDA autoscaler:**